bec-archer/SR80-Manuals/user-manual.md

 Pull down on the job board to refresh and see the latest updates from the back shop.

 Tap the **pencil icon** in the top right corner to create a new work order.

+### Searching and Filtering Jobs

+Next to the pencil icon in the toolbar, you'll see a **search bar** and a **filter button** (circle with three lines).

+**Searching:** Tap the search bar and start typing.
+The board filters in real time as you type.
+You can search by:

+- Customer name, phone number, or company
+- Job number (e.g., "20260325")
+- Equipment type (e.g., "Cylinder")
+- Machine type or item description
+- Service reason (e.g., "Leaking")

+The search checks all items within each job, so searching "Pump" will show any job that has at least one pump in it.
+Tap the **X** in the search bar to clear your search and see all jobs again.

+**Filtering:** Tap the filter button to open a filter sheet with dropdown pickers:

+- **Equipment Type** — show only jobs with a specific type of equipment (Cylinder, Pump, etc.)
+- **Status** — show only jobs with items at a specific stage (Checked In, In Progress, Tested, Checkout)
+- **Machine Type** — if machine types are turned on in admin settings, you can filter by those too
+- **Reason for Service** — tap one or more service reasons to filter by why the equipment was brought in.
+If you select multiple reasons, the job must have an item with ALL of those reasons.

+When filters are active, the filter button fills in blue and a row of **filter chips** appears below the toolbar.
+Each chip shows what's being filtered (e.g., "Type: Cylinder") with an **X** to remove that specific filter.
+Tap **Clear All** to remove all filters at once.

+If your search or filters don't match any jobs, you'll see a "No Matching Jobs" message instead of the grid.

 ### Creating a New Work Order